Distributed Map Classification using Local Observations: Case Studies and Simulations

 \subsection{Simulation on MNIST and Map Dataset}

+The estimated cost function of robot $i$ is defined as $J_i = r(i, T)$.
+Implementation with RL refers to solve the optimization problem of maximizing $J_i$ subject to constructing $\tilde{\mathcal{G}}(t)$ with star graphs, a finite number of robots $N$ and finite time horizon $T$.
+To ensure the optimal performance among all robots, we replace $J_i$ with a global average. $J = (\sum_{i=1}^{N} r(i, T))/N$.
+All robots are equipped with identical learned models such that the updated hyperparameters will be applied to all robots after each training epoch.

 We use ADAM \cite{kingma2014adam} with a learning rate $l_r = 0.0001$ to train the model in PyTorch \cite{paszke2017automatic}.
-The testing accuracy is presented as a global average among all robots and 5 random seeds.
-Fig. \ref{fig:compare} shows the learning curve of map dataset with clouds for $N = 5$ and $T = 15$.
-The curve represents 3 training stage which starts at 0, 100 and 200 epochs.
-The drop in orange curve around 200 epoch indicates the learning for communication module.
-Table. \ref{table:accuracy} also implies the proposed method achieves a comparable performance w.r.t. the model that utilizes the full image as input.
-Snapshots of experiments with $N=5$ and $T = 12$ is shown in Fig. \ref{fig:step}.
-We refer to the supplemental video for a detailed illustration and real-world experiments with UAV.
+As shown in Fig. \ref{fig:compare}, to ensure the robots can learn the communication policies, we only enable the training on communication after robots have been trained to the best performance independently.
+The accuracy is presented as a global average among all robots and five random seeds.
+The method is validated over both the satellite map dataset and the MNIST dataset \cite{lecun1998gradient}.
+Table. \ref{table:accuracy} indicates the proposed distributed method achieves a comparable performance w.r.t. the centralized method, in which we train a VGG-19 model with the entire image as input.
+In Fig. \ref{fig:step}, we show the snapshots from an experiment with $N=5$ and $T = 12$.